Sânnicolau Mare: Fauna

 The fauna is of Central European type with sub-Mediterranean elements, with penetrations and a mixture of species coming from the north, south and west of the country.
 The fauna of the steppe and forest-steppe is characterized by the presence of rodents such as ground squirrel, hamster, hare, and among the birds: turtle dove, nightingale, quail, grey partridge, etc. In the Aranca meadow and in the swamps around the town live numerous species of mallards, geese, herons, glossy ibises, fire-bellied toads and otters.
 The forest fauna is represented by roe deer, red fox, hare and squirrel, and among the birds are the same present in the steppe and forest-steppe.
 The fish fauna present in the Aranca Canal and in Mureș includes wels, carp, pike, Prussian carp, weatherfish and bleak.

 History

 Antiquity

-The oldest inhabitants of this land wouldbe linked to some of the first culture in Europe.
-Sânnicolau Mare/Cenad are some of the localities with the oldest documented history in the entire Banat.
-The human presence is signaled on its territory since the Neolithic, about 7,000 years ago.
-Archaeological cultures such as Starčevo–Criș, Vinča, Tisza and Tiszapolgár, through discoveries in several places, demonstrate the consistency of human habitation at that time.[Mesaroș, Claudiu (2013).
-Filosofia Sfântului Gerard de Cenad în context cultural și biografic.
-Szeged: JATE Press.
-ISBN 9789633151488.]
-From the Bronze Age there are archaeological discoveries of household objects and funerary urns.

-The Sânnicolau Mare/Cenad then Garla Mare culture South in Mehedinti county were part of a culture that built the mightiest fortress in Europe - Cornesti Timis.